ppy/osu-wiki/wiki/Tournaments/osu!_at_UCSD/TGEX_2022/en.md

 ### Seeding

-Seeding was done online the day prior to the LAN.
-Every participant played every map in the seeding pool, and they were seeded by their average placement.
+The seeding was done online the day prior to the LAN.
+Every participant played every map in the seeding mappool, and they were seeded by their average placement.
 Details can be found in the [seeding results spreadsheet](https://docs.google.com/spreadsheets/d/1WZbENIjcmtDUcwqj-heN7MfDbsBZ8znvfprOP-Sve0g/edit).

 | Player | Average rank |
 | :-- | --: |